Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/doe/guide.rst

 :ref:`Parmest <parmest>`.
 The four Pyomo :class:`Suffix` components are:

 * ``experiment_inputs`` - The experimental design decisions
-* ``experiment_outputs`` - The values measured during the experiment
+* ``experiment_outputs`` - The variables that are being measured
-* ``measurement_error`` - The error associated with individual values measured during the experiment.
-It is passed as a standard deviation or square root of the diagonal elements of the observation error covariance matrix.
-Pyomo.DoE currently assumes that the observation errors are Gaussain and independent both in time and across measurements.
+* ``measurement_error`` - The error associated with the measured value of the experimental outputs.
+It is passed as a standard deviation or square root of the diagonal elements of the observation (measurement) error covariance matrix.
+Pyomo.DoE currently assumes that the observation errors are Gaussian and independent both in time and across measurements.
-* ``unknown_parameters`` - Those parameters in the model that are estimated using the measured values during the experiment
+* ``unknown_parameters`` - Those parameters in the model that are estimated from the experimental outputs

 An example of the subclassed :class:`Experiment` object that builds and labels the model is shown in the next few sections.